Kreindler Settles China Airlines Flight 611 Crash Cases

 - The lawsuit brought by Kreindler uncovered countless aircraft manufacturer-sponsored studies that revealed a growing concern over the aging commercial aircraft fleet.

-Kreindler & Kreindler attorneys settled the last of its 35 cases arising out of the May 2002 crash of China Airlines Flight 611 off the coast of Taiwan.
+Kreindler & Kreindler aviation accident attorneys settled the last of its 35 cases arising out of the May 2002 crash of China Airlines Flight 611 off the coast of Taiwan.
 The Boeing 747 crashed after an in-flight break-up.
 New York partner Brian Alexander and Los Angeles partner Stuart Fraenkel teamed with Counsel Frank Fleming to successfully resolve all of the firm’s cases, including the largest recovery for any case on the aircraft.

 The lawsuit brought by Kreindler & Kreindler demonstrated that both Boeing and China Airlines had improperly repaired the tail section of the 747’s fuselage after a tail strike 20 years prior.
 The Kreindler investigation into the crash raised important aviation safety issues with far-reaching implications.
 Discovery uncovered countless aircraft manufacturer-sponsored studies that revealed a growing concern over the aging commercial aircraft fleet and the increased risk of structural fatigue, which could, and in the case of China Air Flight 611, did lead to catastrophic consequences.